 Year Three will allow you to specialise in a particular area/department as part of a 10 week placement at The Celtic Manor Resort.
 Other taught modules will include:

-This course includes a significant number of work-based learning modules, meaning students will be required to work evenings and weekends, as well as potentially staying away from home as part of the 10 week block placement.
+The hotel and hospitality management degree course includes a significant number of work-based learning modules, meaning students will be required to work evenings and weekends, as well as potentially staying away from home as part of the 10-week block placement.
 This may impact on students with disabilities and/or family commitments.
 Please contact course leader Guarav Chawla to discuss further.

 BCC - CDD (this is equivalent to 104-80 UCAS tariff points).